fortrabbit/help/docs/logging-uni.md

 stderr.log.1.gz
 ```

 The `.log` file contains the latest logs, the `.gz` (gzipped) file contains older logs for each type.
 Not each log might actually be available, the files shown are `symlinks`.
 The Apache error logs are containing IP addresses (Remote_Addr).
-Logs are rotated with `logrotate` on a daily basis and a cap of 100 MB per uncompressed log file.
-You will most likely find different available historic logging time frames per type of log file.

 ### Log files in your CMS/framework